Assessing survival models by interval testing with Poisson-binomial distributions: Application

-First, we perform the interval test with intervals chosen using censors as in Example 1.
-The 7 parametric models were fitted using flexsurv \cite{flexsurv}.
-The final plots and tables were generated by the BITsurv package which is available \href{https://github.com/Ben-L-Stats/BITsurv}{here.}

-The test statistics for each parametric model are presented in Table \ref{tab2}.
-The PAVSI and TFT overall p-values are well above the 0.05 threshold for all of the survival models.
-This might lead us to believe that the models are providing good fit.
-However, as discussed in Appendix \ref{sim}, these test statistics are highly conservative when using the censor interval approach, meaning the overall p-values are not informative unless they indicate a rejection (less than 0.05.)

 For each model, there are between 1 and 4 individual flags.
 However, these flags are primarily descriptive.
 Of greater interest are the Bonferroni rejections, of which there are none.
 This seems good, and from Table \ref{tab2} alone we might believe that our curves provide good fit.
-However, this is an unfortunate result of using intervals based on censors, see poor fit in Figure \ref{gengamma}.
+However, this is an unfortunate result of using intervals based on censors.
 Due to the large number of censors, the majority of intervals are very small, which makes it difficult to detect poor fit within these intervals.
 For example, there are many small intervals for the last 5 months of the curve.
-It would be more informative to consider a single interval for those 5 months.
-Because of these limitations, a specified interval approach is required.
+Instead, it would be more informative if we could consider a single interval for those final 5 months.
+To allow this, the specified interval approach is used.